kobiso/kobiso.github.io/_posts/coding/2018-01-15-coding-DS_tree.md

 ## Extract Minimum Element
 - First, we remove the minimum element and swap it with the last element in the heap.
-  - Then, we bubble down this element, swapping it with one of its children until the mi-heap property is restored.
+  - Then, we bubble down this element, swapping it with one of its children until the min-heap property is restored.
   - Takes $$O(\log n)$$ time, where $$n$$ is the number of nodes in the heap.
 ![Remove]({{ site.url }}{{ site.baseurl }}/assets/images/tree/remove.png){: .align-center}